mriduava/mridu-auction/README.md

 ## `BACKEND (APIs)`
 * Run PostgreSQL server.<br>
-* Create a database with the name'auctiondb' into Databases.
+* Create a database with the name 'auctiondb' into Databases.
 Does not need to create tables into the 'auctiondb' database.
 * Open the 'backend' directory in intellij or in any other IDE<br>
 * Run the main class,'MriduauctionApplication' inside src/main/java/com.mriduava.mriduauction
 * Open http://localhost:9000 to view the API in the browser or in the Postman.